lheckemann/gizmoball/docs/usecases.md

     1. User enters a value for friction
     2. Value user entered is valid
     3. Friction is successfully modified
-- Alternate path(s):
+- Alternate paths:
+    a)
         2. Value user entered is non numeric
         3. System informs user that friction must be a numeric value
         4. Go to step 1 (Main path)
+    b)
         2. Value user entered is out of range
         3. System informs user that friction must be within a specific range
         4. Go to step 1 (Main path)

 ## Connect key press to gizmo action